Relepega/pvm/README.md

 # How to use

-This is a CLI application, so you need to open a terminal and use it that way.
+This is a CLI application, so you need to open a terminal and use it from there.

 ## Install

-At the moment is available only a portable version of the app and the installation process is nothing too complex:
+At the moment it is available only as a portable version and the installation process is not too complex:

-1. Download the latest version of the app [from here](https://github.com/Relepega/PythonVersionManager/releases).
+1. Download the latest version [from here](https://github.com/Relepega/PythonVersionManager/releases).
-2. Unzip the app in a place where you won't move the app folder never again until you uninstall it.
+2. Unzip the app where you won't move it never again until you uninstall it.
-3. Inside the app folder go to the subfolder `scripts`, right-click on the `install.bat` and then click on `Run as administrator`.
+3. Inside the app folder, go to the subfolder `scripts`, right-click on `install.bat` and then click on `Run as administrator`.
 If the UAC kicks in, please click on `yes`.
 4. Wait until you don't see any flying terminal and then close the folder.
 5. Restart your terminal.
-6. type `pvm -h` and press enter.
+6. Type `pvm -h` and press enter.
 If the installation was successful then you will see an output like in [this image](#python-version-manager).
 7. Profit 🎉!

+Please keep in mind that you must install the app for each user you want to use it with.

 ## Uninstall

 It's basically the same process as the installation one:

 1. Open the app folder.
-2. go to the `scripts` subdolder, right-click on the `uninstall.bat` and then click on `Run as administrator`.
+2. Go to the `scripts` subfolder, right-click on `uninstall.bat` and then click on `Run as administrator`.
 If the UAC kicks in, please click on `yes`.
 3. Wait until you don't see any flying terminal and then close the folder.
 4. Restart your terminal.
-5. type `pvm -h` and press enter.
+5. Type `pvm -h` and press enter.
 If pvm was uninstalled successfully now in the terminal you should see an error.
 6. Profit 🎉!
 7. (optional) Please let me know why you decided to uninstall pvm: fill [this form](https://github.com/Relepega/PythonVersionManager/issues/new) and i'll be here to read your struggles with pvm.

+Please keep in mind that you must uninstall the app for each user you want to use it with.

 ## Commands